Koed00/django-q/docs/tasks.rst

 Instead of :func:`result_group` you can also use :func:`fetch_group` to return a list of :class:`Task` objects.

 .. note::
-    Tasks created by a schedule, will use the schedules name as their group id.
+    Tasks created by a schedule, will use the schedule name as their group id.
+This enables you to browse the schedule's history.

 Synchronous testing
 -------------------